 While I can never understand what it was like to be a black woman in the sixties, I respect Angela Davies for her fierce life.
 She stood up for her beliefs.
 Which is hard to do at any time.
 Today you get banned for social media, but in the sixties you were killed.
 I am looking forward to a movie about Angela Davis.
 She is an icon, a scholar and a teacher.
-I am not demeaning the recent movie “Black Panther” because it was great to have a black super hero movie.
+I am not demeaning the recent movie “Black Panther” because it is great to have a black super hero movie.
 However when I saw the title, I thought finally a movie about the Black Panther movement.
 So maybe I was a bit disappointed.

-This painting was super fun and I know again I probably over stepped with the black panther fist in her hair. made from African symbols for words like hope, strength, justice equality and more.
+This painting was super fun and beautiful just like Angela.
+I possibly over stepped with the black panther fist in her hair, made from African symbols for words like hope, strength, justice equality and more.
 Yes I know I overstepped as a white woman but it was just so perfect.
 Plus I used the photo from her FBI most wanted poster.
 It has taken me for ever to realize that I have a style that is so mine.
 That me as who I am sees things the way I do.
-And “Angee” captures it.
+And my painting “Angela” captures this.

 I do romanticize her life, as I said it was a dangerous time for anyone fighting for equality.
 Especially black women.
 I love all people who fight for equality for all people.
-I tend to love the underdog and while these can be seen as good traits, I am sure I can be irritating to those who actually had and have to face the horrible injustices and actions of racism.
-So while she may have a more truthful understanding of her life, I find my version fascinating and apologize again for my naivety.
+Our “lack” culture creates division, poverty, war, and all the isms.
+So while she may have a more truthful understanding of her life, I find my version fascinating and again apologize for any naivety.

 I had a class taught by Angela Davis called “Women and Prison” at S.F.S.U.
 Not only was the material fascinating and pertinent but as a speaker she is brilliant.
-She speaks with melodic voice and her cadence pulls you in, you almost don’t care what she says but it is so interesting you hear it on all levels.
-While I know I have a romantic view of her life and probably the sixties, she did and does have an amazing life.
+She speaks with melodic voice and her cadence pulls you in.
+I almost did not care what she saying, but her words were so interesting I was able to hear them on all levels.
+It was a pleasure being taught by my hero.